divinity-m/Crescendo/dev_logs.md

 After using the website above as a template, filtering out the css-logic I couldn't make sense of, then mixing in javascript, I made a functional and decent looking slider for the audio element.
 I also tried to put numbers on both sides of the slider to show the duration of a song, and the time passed.
 This wasn't necessarily hard to get working, but I still had to do a bit of research because I didn't know how to convert seconds into a HH:MM:SS format.

 I started working on 4 new buttons: shuffle, previous song, next song, and loop.
-Can't have a music player without them.
-I also decided to make all of their icons .svg files instead of the typical .png which I've been using this entire project.
-I only did this because I recently remembered that .svg files scale with the screen, otherwise, I would've made every other one of my images a .svg.
+I also decided to make all of their icons `.svg` files instead of the typical `.png` which I always use.
+I only did this because I recently remembered that `.svg` files scale with the screen.

 The previous song, next song, and loop buttons were very straightforward, it was only the shuffle button I had to do research to figure out how to get working.
-It's still incomplete right now, but I have a Fisher-Yates shuffle algorithm in place for it's basic functionality.
+It's still incomplete right now, but I have a Fisher-Yates shuffle algorithm in place to get most of it working.

 Things Added:
  - Finished the custom audio-element slider